Cloudstrucc/Public/docs/architecture-outline.md

 Dataverse licensing, particularly in the context of D365 Customer Service, includes various tiers based on data volume and user access.
 This ensures that the agency can choose a licensing model that meets its data management and budgetary requirements.

 ## 7. Backup Process and Strategy
+This section outlines the backup and disaster recovery strategies to ensure data protection and business continuity.

 ### 7.1 Data Backup
 The data backup strategy for Power Platform involves regular backups, retention policies, and the use of Azure Backup services.
 This ensures that data is protected against loss and can be restored in case of failure.